-Yes, if you were in a car accident without car insurance, you may be eligible to recover compensation from the at-fault driver in Orlando, FL, even if you do not have car insurance.
+Yes, if you were in a car accident without car insurance, you could recover compensation from the at-fault driver in Orlando, FL.
+However, you may face penalties for not carrying insurance.

 - If no one was injured, Florida’s no-fault laws take over.
-This requires each party to rely on their insurance company to compensate them for the damage their vehicles sustained.
+They require each party to rely on their insurance company to compensate them for their vehicles’ damage.
 Without an insurance company to turn to, these costs would come directly out of your pocket.

-- If you were injured and the accident was not your fault, you may be able to seek damages from the liable party or their insurance company.
+- If you were injured and the accident was not your fault, you could seek damages from the liable party or their insurance company.
 You retain this right regardless of whether you have car insurance of your own.

 Your lawyer can explain the options that may be available to you after investigating the details of your case.

 It is illegal to drive without insurance in Florida.
 Even if the car accident was not your fault, the Department of Highway Safety and Motor Vehicles (DHSMV) could respond by suspending your driver’s license, license plate, vehicle tags, and registration afterward.

 These penalties can be reduced or potentially avoided if you can prove that you purchased insurance after the accident, depending on whether your accident involved a bodily injury or property damage.

 You Can Still Pursue Damages After an Orlando Car Accident

 DHSMV suspensions do not affect your ability to file a lawsuit against the party responsible for your accident.
 Examples of potentially recoverable damages include:

 - Doctor’s fees